resistbot/contact-officials/README.md

 - `$META_OFFICIAL_DISTRICT`: The district of the official, or empty string if official holds statewide office.
-This corresponds to `district` in OpenStates and theunitedstates.io Congress data.
+This corresponds to `district` in Open States and theunitedstates.io Congress data.

 - `$META_OFFICIAL_DISTRICT_ZFILL`: District normalized such that
     single-digit district names get a leading zero, e.g. "07".

 - `$META_OFFICIAL_URL`: The URL of the official homepage of the official.
-This corresponds to `url` in OpenStates and `url` in theunitedstates.io Congress data.
+This corresponds to `url` in Open States and `url` in theunitedstates.io Congress data.

 - `$META_OFFICIAL_LAST_SEGMENT_OF_URL`: Everything after the last slash